Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 ## Get header file segments

-Get the header file segments of an EDIFACT message in order to be able to fill them.
+Get the header file segments of an EDIFACT message in order to be able to fill them with data.

 You can add constant values as well as strings that are to be determined via attribute mapping.
 For example, the document number is a variable value that must differ for each message.